 Facebook brings people a lot of pleasure – it’s an easy way to keep in touch, share photographs and it’s also a great source of information.
 And with over 2 billion users, it's one of the most popular services in the world.

 But there is certain information you might want to keep private.
-There are also things you might want to hide from certain people - especially those who are acquaintances rather than friends.
+There are also things you might want to hide from certain people - especially those who are just acquaintances rather than proper friends.

 Here are 11 easy ways you can control what information is visible on Facebook.

 Tip 1: Lock down your profile

-Before you start tweaking what personal information your friends can see, start by checking your Facebook profile is private, rather than public.
+Before you start tweaking what personal information your friends can see, check your Facebook profile is private, rather than public.